Trauma Sensitive Yoga

 Rehabilitation from injury

-Please contact Dion to schedule.
+Please contact Dion to inquire and schedule.

 “Yoga allows you to rediscover a sense of wholeness in your life, where you do not feel like you are constantly trying to fit broken pieces together.” ~B.K.S.
 Iyengar

 $20 single class - $75 for 4 classes